This Guide will cover everything that you need to know to start and improve your NIST Framework-based program.

-The detect function is a critical step to a robust cyber program - the faster you can detect a cybersecurity event, the faster you can mitigate the effects of it.
-Examples of how to accomplish steps towards a thorough detect function is as follows:
+The detect function is a critical step to a robust cybersecurity program - the faster you can detect a cybersecurity event, the faster you can mitigate the effects of it.
+Examples of how to accomplish steps towards a thorough detect function are as follows:

 Clearly, the detect function is one of the most important, as detecting a breach or event can be life or death for your business.
 There is no doubt that following these best practices and implementing these solutions will help you scale your program and mitigate cybersecurity risk.
 In our next blog post, we will explore the respond function.

 NIST defines respond as "Develop and implement appropriate activities to take action regarding a detected cybersecurity incident".

 "The Respond Function supports the ability to contain the impact of a potential cybersecurity incident.
 Examples of outcome Categories within this Function include: Response Planning; Communications; Analysis; Mitigation; and Improvements".

 Here are the parts to the respond function and their importance:

 When breaches occur in companies, an incident response plan is critical to managing the immediate aftermath.
 Surprisingly, lots of organizations don't have an incident response plan or just haven't tested the plan that they have in place.